Select Page

 Read More

 …find your favourites, you will keep going there.
-8. Listen to music on the canals with Grachtenfestival (canal festival) The Grachtenfestival turns Amsterdam’s canals into the world’s most gorgeous concert hall every August, for about 10 days.
+8. Listen to music on the canals with Grachtenfestival (canal festival) – 7–16 August 2026 The Grachtenfestival turns Amsterdam’s canals into the world’s most gorgeous concert hall every August, for about 10 days.
 Floating pontoons are built in the city center, and classical music mixes with the sounds of bycicles and seagulls cry.
-The concerts are in various locations throughout the city, not only on the canals: on c…
+The concerts are in various locations throughout the city, not only…

 Read More